Computationally Efficient Collimator-Detector Response Compensation in High Energy SPECT using 1D Convolutions and

 Throughout the decay chain of ${}^{225}$Ac, the daughters ${}^{213}$Bi and ${}^{221}$Fr emit photons detectable within a SPECT system of $440~$keV and $218~$keV respectively.
 Unfortunately, even with the commercially available collimators designed for high-energy photons, there are still significant SPRF and SSRF components present in the ${}^{213}$Bi $440~$keV peak; a sample PSF is shown in Figure \ref{fig:psf_description}.
 This phenomena similarly occurs in imaging of photons with energies of 511~keV (positron emitter) \cite{psf_511} and $364$~keV (${}^{131}$I) \cite{Chun2013}.
 As a consequence, the PSF can no longer be modeled using a 2D Gaussian and is thus no longer separable into two perpendicular 1D components.
 Since this is the bottleneck of system modeling, image reconstruction takes significantly longer.

 The reduction of reconstruction times in medical imaging remains an important research topic.
 Tsai et al.\ \cite{Tsai2018} recently showed that the limited-memory Broyden-Feltcher-Goldfarb-Shannon algorithm with box constraints and a diagonal preconditioner (L-BFGS-B-PC) was able to converge several times faster than the one step late expectation maximum (OSL-EM) algorithm in Positron Emission Tomography (PET) reconstruction because less projection operations were required.
-As another example, in Chun et al.\ \cite{Chun2013}, long reconstruction times for PSF modeling of ${}^{131}$I were partially remedied by using fast fourier transform (FFT) based 2D convolutions.
+As another example, Chun et al.\ \cite{Chun2013} reduced reconstruction times of ${}^{131}$I by using fast fourier transform (FFT) based 2D convolutions for PSF modeling.
 By contrast, in the present work, we seek to reduce reconstruction times by using a PSF model that incorporates (i) 1D convolutions and (ii) rotations.
-It will be shown that this model significantly reduces computational time compared to standard and FFT based 2D convolutions, and consequently significantly reduces the time required for SPECT image reconstruction of ${}^{225}$Ac.
-The method is evaluated on phantom data and patient data, and we show that the proposed model yields identical results to Monte Carlo based 2D convolution techniques.
-All models considered in this paper are implemented using the GPU-accelerated functionality of PyTorch.
+It will be shown that this model runs faster than standard and FFT based 2D convolutions when implemented on a GPU, and can thus be used to speed up image reconstruction times.
+The method is evaluated on Monte Carlo phantom data of ${}^{177}$Lu, ${}^{131}$I, and ${}^{225}$Ac, as well as physical phantom and patient data of ${}^{225}$Ac.
+In each case, the method demonstrates near-identical recovery coefficients and contrast in regions of interest compared to MC-based 2D convolution techniques.